Shutdown not to be repeated, alternative elusive

 It’s not ideal, but no one has a tangible way to avoid it.

-A standoff between President Barack Obama and a group of Republicans over spending for the budget year beginning Oct.
+A standoff between President Barack Obama and a group of congressional Republicans over spending for the budget year beginning Oct.
 1 and defunding the nation’s health care overhaul led to the shutdown.
 Lawmakers also pushed the country to the edge of economic default by threatening the Treasury Department’s authority to continue borrowing the money needed to pay the nation’s bills.

 The bitter feuding ended on Wednesday, and a group of House and Senate lawmakers has until Dec.
 13 to produce a spending deal to stave off another shutdown and possible default in early 2014.